mapprotocol/developer-docs/docs/base/intro-to-mapo/mapo-coin_en.md

 ## What is a cryptocurrency?
 Cryptocurrency is a digital or virtual form of currency that uses cryptography for security, making it difficult to counterfeit or double-spend.
 It is decentralized and operates on a technology called blockchain, which is a distributed ledger enforced by a disparate network of computers.
 Cryptocurrencies are distinguished by their lack of physical form and traditional oversight or governance, such as that provided by central banks or financial institutions.

-The pioneering cryptocurrency, Bitcoin, was created in 2009 by an anonymous individual or group known as Satoshi Nakamoto.
+The pioneering cryptocurrency, **Bitcoin**, was created in 2009 by an anonymous individual or group known as Satoshi Nakamoto.
 Since then, thousands of alternate cryptocurrencies have emerged, each with distinct functionalities, use cases, and underlying technologies.

 These digital currencies are used for a wide range of purposes, including online purchases, investments, remittances, and as a means to transfer value across borders efficiently and without the need for traditional intermediaries.
 Their rise has sparked significant debate and interest, reshaping the landscape of finance and raising questions about the future of money in the digital age.